Kansas City, Missouri: Geography

 The city has an area of 319.03 sqmi, of which, 314.95 sqmi is land and 4.08 sqmi is water.
 Bluffs overlook the rivers and river bottom areas.
 Kansas City proper is bowl-shaped and is surrounded to the north and south by glacier-carved limestone and bedrock cliffs.
 Kansas City is at the confluence between the Dakota and Minnesota ice lobes during the maximum late Independence glaciation of the Pleistocene epoch.
 The Kansas and Missouri rivers cut wide valleys into the terrain when the glaciers melted and drained.
 A partially filled spillway valley crosses the central city.
 This valley is an eastward continuation of the Turkey Creek Valley.
 It is the closest major city to the geographic center of the contiguous United States, or "Lower 48".

 Cityscape

-Kansas City, Missouri, comprises more than 240 neighborhoods, some with histories as independent cities or as the sites of major events.
+Kansas City comprises more than 240 neighborhoods, some with histories as independent cities or as the sites of major events.